codacy/codacy-rubocop/docs/description/Style_MethodCallWithArgsParentheses.md

     to `true` allows the presence of parentheses in such a method call even with arguments.

-NOTE: Parens are required around a method with arguments when inside an endless method definition (>= Ruby 3.0).
+NOTE: Parentheses are still allowed in cases where omitting them results in ambiguous or syntactically incorrect code.
+For example, parentheses are required around a method with arguments when inside an endless method definition introduced in Ruby 3.0.
+Parentheses are also allowed when forwarding arguments with the triple-dot syntax introduced in Ruby 2.7 as omitting them starts an endless range.

 # Examples